ijortengab/bash/functions/code-generator-parse-options/dev/DOCUMENTATION.md

 )
 ```

-Five global variable above will be crete variable with parameter same as
+Five global variable above will be made variable with the same parameter as the
-parameter of options which dash will replace by underscore and trim the dash.
+option parameter which is replace all hyphen by the underscore and then trim
-Long options with two dash will be first candidate of parameter name, then short
+parameter from the underscore.
+Long options with two hyphens will be first
-option for the next.
+candidate as parameter name, then short option for the next one.
 Example:

 - `--verbose|-v` will have parameter `verbose`.
 - `--output|-o` will have parameter `output`.